-Graduates of Historic Black Colleges and Universities (HBCUs) are proud alums, and with the release of the new Independent Lens film Tell Them We Are Rising [premiering Feb.
-19 at 9pm; check local listings], which tells the 170 years—and rising—history of HBCUs, we found a few who were happy to tell their own stories of life on an HBCU campus.
+Graduates of Historic Black Colleges and Universities (HBCUs) are proud alums, and in connection with the Independent Lens film Tell Them We Are Rising, which tells the 170 years—and rising—history of HBCUs, we found a few who were happy to tell their own stories of life on an HBCU campus.

 These are just a sampling of the diverse voices who went to HBCUs, and we know many more of you will also happily share your own stories, so feel free to join in here or on our Facebook.